 Knife and sharpener: The discussion about what is the best hunting knife never ends, and I love to participate.
 But I generally carry an Ambush Tundra or a Bark River Gunny rampless if I’m going light and only want to take one knife.

 I used to carry sharpening tools for the knife, but I find with today’s super steels such as A2, CPM 3V, Elmax, and forged 1095 it isn’t necessary.
 I have a strop and abrasive compounds back at base camp for re-sharpening or touching up the blade.
-I also take of all the knives of my hunting buddies, because of this obsessive-compulsive need I have to sharpen things.
+I also take care of my hunting buddies’ knives, because of my obsessive-compulsive need to sharpen things.

 100 feet of paracord: This has a ga-zillion uses.
 The cord is particularly valuable for improvising a shelter, hanging meat to cool, or tying off a leg while skinning and butchering a big game carcass.